Class of 2020 - Senior Year and Graduation Information

 We recognize that this is a busy, exciting, and significant year for our seniors and their families.
 Listed below is important information that we hope you'll find helpful during this year of planning.
 As graduation approaches, we tend to receive a high volume of calls regarding questions that can be answered in this communication.
 The month of May and the days leading up to graduation are extremely busy for the main office staff and we may not be able to get back to you as quickly as we would like.
 Therefore, knowing where you can access this information will ensure you have the answers you need in a timely manner.

 Commencement for the Class of 2020 will take place on Thursday, June 4, 2020 at 7:00 p.m. in the Lindbergh Center.

 Students must meet all graduation requirements.
 If a student is uncertain of his/her status, they should make an appointment to meet with their counselor as soon as possible once school is in session.

-Seniors will complete an order form for their cap and gown the third week of school during Monday Advisory.
+Seniors will complete an order form for their cap and gown in September.
 This information will not come home with your student.
-Seniors will pick up their cap, gown, tassel and graduation tickets after they have completed the Senior Check-Out process in late May/early June.
-Caps and gowns are no longer returned, seniors keep them following commencement.
+Seniors will pick up their cap, gown, and tassel after they have completed the Senior Check-Out process in late May/early June.

 Seniors who have met all graduation requirements will receive their diploma and a copy of their final transcript in the mail at the end of June.
-Seniors attending summer school following graduation, will not receive their diploma or final transcript until late August.
-Summer school grades are not posted until staff returns in late August.
+Seniors attending summer school following graduation will not receive their diploma or final transcript until staff return in mid to late August.

 FLAG CARRIER AT GRADUATION